Skip to Content

 • Step 1: Connect the hose: Connect the inlet hose with the pressure washer.

-• Step 2: Add water into the washer: Turn the water tap on to allow water to flow into the pressure washer without turning the pressure washer motor on.
+• Step 2: Add water to the washer.
+Turn the water tap on to allow water to flow into the pressure washer without turning the pressure washer motor on.

 • Step 3: Press the trigger: Press the trigger of the pressure washer to allow water to flow through the system with the pump and engine off.